Even if you didn't know the amazing backstory of AFC Wimbledon, seeing a game at…

 In 2003 and 2004, they went unbeaten for 78 straight games, a new record for any level of football in the UK.
 One player, Kevin Cooper, scored 66 goals in the 2003-04 season.

 They won five promotions in nine seasons, culminating in 2011, when they beat Luton Town to get into the Football League, thus becoming the only team established in this century to make the League.
-They are now in the third-tier League One, and for a while were a league above their zombie former selves, MK Dons!
+They are now in the fourth-tier League Two, but spent six seasons in League One and for a while were a league above their zombie former selves, MK Dons!

 This videos tells the basics well but also adds an amazing piece to it: that the American author and YouTuber John Green sponsors a stand!
 More than worth 14 minutes of your time: